SlideRuleEarth/sliderule-python/README.md

 Example notebooks that use SlideRule's Python client for processing Earth science data.

-Detailed [documentation](https://slideruleearth.io/rtd/) on installing and using this client can be found at [slideruleearth.io](https://slideruleearth.io/).
+Detailed [documentation](https://slideruleearth.io/rtd/) on installing and using the SlideRule Python client can be found at [slideruleearth.io](https://slideruleearth.io/).

+NOTE: As of 3/10/2023 the source code for SlideRule's Python client has moved to the [sliderule](https://github.com/ICESat2-SlideRule/sliderule) repository.
+This [sliderule-python](https://github.com/ICESat2-SlideRule/sliderule-python) repository continues to function as a collection of example notebooks that use the SlideRule Python client and demonstrate common workflows.

 ### Installing the SlideRule Python Client

-The easiest way to install the Sliderule Python client and run the example notebooks is to create a conda environment from the provided `environment.yml` file:
+The easiest way to install the Sliderule Python client and run the example notebooks in this repository is to create a conda environment from the provided `environment.yml` file:
 ```bash
 conda env create -f environment.yml
 ```